-Flint’s mayor, who promised to clean up its water problems, faces a recall election today.
+Flint’s mayor, who promised to clean up its water problems, faces a recall election.

 watered down

-Flint’s mayor, who promised to clean up its water problems, faces a recall election today.
+Flint’s mayor, who promised to clean up its water problems, faces a recall election.

 Mayor Karen Weaver declared a state of emergency shortly after her election in 2015, demanding federal help to solve the water crisis.

-Note: Update: Weaver has won the right to remain in office for two more years after surviving the recall vote, capturing more than 50 percent of ballots, despite facing 17 challengers.